mebeim/aoc/2021/README.md

 After doing so, we want to know how many pixels are ON in the final image.

 The tricky part of today's puzzle resides in the *first rule*.
-This rule is special, as it's ad index `0` and therefore represents the value which OFF pixels surrounded by 8 other OFF pixels should assume after the transformation.
+This rule is special, as it's at index `0` and therefore represents the value which OFF pixels surrounded by 8 other OFF pixels should assume after the transformation.
 If this special rule is set to `#`, since our image is infinite, and the outer space is filled with OFF pixels... this means that after only one iteration of